joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

 6. :ref:`Burden test <burdentest>`

+  Calculate the burden of each category by calculating the burden of each category by comparing the rate of variants per cases and the rate of variants per controls.

-  Calculate the burden of each category by comparing the number of variants per case and control.
-Two types of tests are used for p-value calculation: binomial test and permutation test.
+  For burden measurement, the package uses relative risk (RR), which is calculated by comparing the number of variants per phenotype group (RR>1, case burden; RR<1, control burden).
+The burden test in CWAS-Plus contains two types of p-value computation methods, binomial test and permutation test, to find more accurate p statistics.

   - Binomial test